Hackathonzx/astropals/README.md

 **Backend**

 A Node.js and Express backend facilitates additional application logic, such as transaction history tracking and origin verification.
-Vottun APIs integrate seamlessly into the backend for cross-chain functionality, enhancing AstroPet's interoperability.

 # Why We Chose These Approaches